alfonmedela/spot_the_mask/README.md

 | minimum pred   | mean pred        | maximum pred        | pred on the whole image |

 As most of the training and validation have near perfect score, we won't be able to exploit this technique unless we add new artificially generated data.
 What we asume is that it is possible to predict a value close to 0 because the mask was too small but when applying the model to the tiles to get a very confident value like 0.9 that change all the stats.
 The RF will be able to capture this if we generate this kind of data.
-Therefore, I defined my own criteria in which I though it would help predict with higher success.
+Therefore, I defined my own criteria in which I thought it would help predict with higher success.
+The fuction itself contain the explanation for the randomly generated data.

 #### Predicting final test images

 We only have to apply previous method to every single image and submit predictions.
 I will also share the feature importance of the RF to show that the tiles are determinant to better predict.
+Of course that we kind of forced to do this but it is exactly what we intuitively wanted from such a model on top of the soft predictions.
+The objective of this model is to use the tiles to correct the whole image prediction.

 ![feature importance](https://github.com/alfonmedela/spot_the_mask/blob/master/imgs/bar_plot.png)